Cornelia gens: Branches and cognomina

 The Cornelian gens included both patricians and plebeians, but all of its major families were patrician.
 The surnames Arvina, Blasio, Cethegus, Cinna, Cossus, Dolabella, Lentulus, Maluginensis, Mammula, Merenda, Merula, Rufinus, Scapula, Scipio, Sisenna, and Sulla belonged to patrician Cornelii, while the plebeian cognomina included Balbus and Gallus.
 Other surnames are known from freedmen, including Chrysogonus, Culleolus, Phagita, and others.
 A number of plebeian Cornelii had no cognomen.

 The first of the Cornelii to appear in history bore the surname Maluginensis.
 This family seems to have divided into two stirpes in the 430s, the senior line retaining Maluginensis, while the younger branches assumed Cossus.
 From their filiations, the first of the Cornelii Cossi would seem to have been younger sons of Marcus Cornelius Maluginensis, a member of the Second Decemvirate in 450 BC.
 Both families produced a number of consuls and consular tribunes during the fourth and fifth centuries BC.
 The Maluginenses disappeared before the period of the Samnite Wars, although the Cornelii Scipiones appear to have been descended from this family, while the surname Cossus appears as late as the beginning of the third century; members of the latter family also bore the cognomina Rutilus, "reddish", and Arvina.
 Cossus itself seems to belong to a class of surnames derived from objects or animals, referring to the larva of certain beetles that burrow under the bark of trees.
 The Cornelii Lentuli subsequently revived Cossus as a surname.

 The Cornelii Scipiones derived their surname from a legend in which the first of the family served as a staff (scipio) for his blind father.
 Since the first of the Scipiones seems to have borne the cognomen Maluginensis, he would seem to have been the son of Publius Cornelius Maluginensis, one of the consular tribunes in 404 BC.
 The Scipiones produced numerous consuls and several prominent generals, of whom the most celebrated were Lucius Cornelius Scipio Barbatus and Publius Cornelius Scipio Africanus.
 Members of this family held the highest offices of the Roman state from the beginning of the fourth century BC down to the second century of the Empire, a span of nearly six hundred years.
 Its members bore a large number of additional surnames, including Barbatus, "bearded", Scapula, "shoulder blade", Asina, "she-ass", Calvus, "bald", Hispallus, "little Spaniard", Nasica, "nosed", and Corculum, "little heart", in addition to those derived from their military exploits: Africanus and Asiaticus.
 The last generations of this great family were originally adopted from the Salvidieni, and so bore the additional names of Salvidienus Orfitus.
-The Scipiones had a large family sepulchre at Rome, which still exists, having been rediscovered in 1780.
+The Scipiones had a large family sepulchre at Rome, which still exists, having been rediscovered twice, most recently in 1780.